ReeceRenninger/lab09-PartnerProject/README.md

 - Raul helped with sorting out delete function.
 - Stephen and Tony helped with our roll dice function.
+- Chat GPT helped with pre-generating characters and inventory examples to plug in.

 ### Setup